-The third Samples tab contains the control for its offset.
+The third Samples tab contains the control for its offset. velocity range and root note.

 Use the Offset slider to determine a time offset for the sample's playback.

 - Positive values (right of center): When the pad is played, playback will start immediately but at a later point in the sample specified by the offset value. - Negative values (left of center): When the pad is played, playback will be delayed by the amount specified by the offset value.